itsRajat/Kanban-Board/README.md

 Kanban Board is a tool where you have lists in front of you consisting of cards.
 Each list has a title, and a button to add more cards.
 The cards can be moved from one list to another via a drag and drop mechanism.
 Similar to the popular application Trello.

-Created using React, Material UI, Context API, localStorage, react-beautiful-dnd (for a better drag & drop functionality than native) & create-react-app.
+Created using React, Material UI, Context API, localStorage, nanoid, react-beautiful-dnd (for a better drag & drop functionality than native) & create-react-app.

 # Live Preview